 Switzerland is one of the most developed nations in the world, with excellent living standards, and quality of life.
 Much of the country is taken up by mountains, with the Jura Mountains and Swiss Alps dominating the landscape.
-This beautiful landscape helps to make it such popular destination for holidays in Switzerland, with its dramatic scenery, historic towns, and contemporary cities.
+This beautiful landscape helps to make it such a popular destination for holidays in Switzerland, with its dramatic scenery, historic towns, and contemporary cities.
 Experience this incredible country from a unique perspective with one of our Switzerland river cruises, or choose your perfect destination from our collection of guided tours in Switzerland.

 In addition to its mountains, Switzerland is well-known for its produce, particularly cheese, chocolate and clocks, which are renowned across the world.
 The country is an interesting cultural mix, with four official languages spoken in Switzerland – German, French, Italian and Romansh.

 For most who visit Switzerland, it is the natural scenery that is the main attraction, particularly the unspoiled countryside bliss of the Bernese Oberland and the Swiss Alps.

 Switzerland balances sophisticated cities and rugged landscapes better than anywhere in the world, with our range of holidays in Switzerland offering a little bit of everything.

 Switzerland may be six-times smaller than the UK, but the country still packs a punch when it comes to things to do and places to see.
 You’ll discover dramatic landscapes, historic towns and absorbing cities – all easy to visit on a Switzerland escorted tour or river cruise.